streamlit-badge-bot/FastFoodie-A-Restaurant-Recommendation-App/README.md

 5) UI - The User Interface was built based on python module called Streamlit.

-6) Hosting the App on Heroku
+6) Hosting the App on Heroku.

 ## The aim of this project